-You can claim property and plant repairs and maintenance but not additions or improvements - these may be depreciated.
-If your property has been classed as a leaky home please write to us, including the circumstance of the leaky building and the expense you wish to claim, see page 3.
-Note that depreciation on most buildings is no longer claimable.
+You can claim property and plant repairs and maintenance, but not additions or improvements.
+These may be depreciated.
+If your property has been classed as a leaky home, write to us with the circumstance of the leaky building and the expense you want to claim (refer to page 3).
+The depreciation on most buildings is no longer claimable.
 This generally covers buildings with an estimated useful life of 50 years or more.